joannelynch92/hpegl-containers-terraform-resources/README.md

 * Terraform acceptance tests in acceptance_test
 * Service resource terraform CRUD implementation code in resources
-* Code in test-utils that returns a plugin.ProviderFunc object that can be used to create a "dummy" provider for development purposes (see later).
+* Code in test-utils that returns a plugin.ProviderFunc object that can be used to create a "dummy" provider for development purposes.
 This object can also be used for acceptance tests.